jung-kurt/caddy-pubsub/README.md

 published event

-* **url**: the publish_path configured in the Caddyfile (in the example above, this is "/demo/publish")
+* **url**: the publish_path configured in the Caddyfile (in the example above, this is "/psdemo/publish")

 * **body**: this is the text that will be dispatched to all subscribers of events with the specified category; this text is often a JSON-encoded object

-* **authorization**: a string like "Basic QWxhZGRpbjpPcGVuU2VzYW1l" that will be sent as an authorization header.
+* **authorization**: a string like "Basic cHVibGlzaDoxMjM=" that will be sent as an authorization header.

 [auth]: https://caddyserver.com/docs/basicauth
 [badge-author]: https://img.shields.io/badge/author-Kurt_Jung-blue.svg